What is a company boilerplate?

-When it comes to writing a company boilerplate, have you ever heard this saying?
+When it comes to writing a company boilerplate you might have heard this saying:

 “Start from the bottom.”

 What this means is that when you’re writing a press release, you should start with the company boilerplate first.
 This is standardized copy about your business that appears at the bottom of every press release (hence, “start from the bottom”).

 A good company boilerplate will have an immense impact on all your press outreach.

 In this post, I’ll show you how to cook up a deliciously impactful company boilerplate and get the most out of your press releases.